Roll Out Solar Array: Patent

-History
+History on ISS

 ROSA test mission

-NASA tested the ROSA technology in vacuum chambers on Earth throughout the 2010s and satisfied by the promising results commenced to test it in space on June 18 of 2017.
+NASA tested the ROSA technology in vacuum chambers on Earth throughout the 2010s and, satisfied by the promising results, commenced to test it in space on June 18 of 2017.
 ROSA launched aboard SpaceX CRS-11 on 3 June.
 Over the weekend of June 17–18, 2017, engineers on the ground remotely operated the International Space Station's robotic Canadarm2 to extract the Roll Out Solar Array (ROSA) experiment from the SpaceX Dragon resupply ship.
 After the observation the mechanism was not planned to be retrieved back to earth.
 The solar array unfurled June 18, extending by tensioning booms on both sides of the 1.6-meter-wide wing.
 NASA decided to conduct continuous tests for a week and observe its consequences.
 Engineers observed the behavior of the solar array as it was exposed to extreme temperature swings through the ISS's orbit.
 Vibrations and oscillations were also mechanically introduced to assess the array's response to structural loads.
 Subsequent to the experiments, ground controllers were unable to lock the solar panel in its stowed configuration.
 The solar array was therefore jettisoned from the International Space Station on June 30, following the 12-day test.